Skip to main content

 3. Trevor Jacob - Obstructing a federal investigation (after deliberately crashing a plane)

-After intentionally crashing and destroying a small single-engine plane that he was flying over California's Los Padres National Forest back in 2021, pilot, skydiver, and YouTuber Trevor Jacob now faces up to two decades behind bars.
+After intentionally crashing and destroying a small single-engine plane that he was flying over California's Los Padres National Forest back in 2021, pilot, skydiver, and YouTuber Trevor Jacob was sentenced to six months in prison.

 Before the plane crashed, Jacob parachuted out, recording the event in a YouTube video.
 He originally claimed to investigators that his aircraft had lost power.
 However, aviation specialists and federal officials cast doubt on his story.